Support and Inclusion at Hinchingbrooke School

 To look at the Wave 3 support in more detail we have identified three different types of support:

-Welfare.
-Students who need support with personal and emotional concerns that have an impact at school and at home.
-As such, we would offer the support of a Common Assessment Framework (CAF) and look to support from outside school from the locality team e.g. a family worker or young people’s worker, and agencies such as the Child and Adolescent Mental Health Service (CAMHS).
+Welfare - Students who need support with personal and emotional concerns that have an impact at school and at home.
+As such, we would offer the support of a Early Help Assessment (EHA) and look to support from outside school, eg a Family Worker or Young People’s Worker and agencies such as the Child and Adolescent Mental Health Service (CAMHS).
 Some students and families may need an even higher level of support from social care or the young person may be in care.

-Mrs Jenette Kingsbury leads this team and works alongside our School Counsellor, Mrs Kathy Bradford and school nurse Mrs Rita Ashoor.
+Mrs Alison Setchfield leads this team and works alongside our School Counsellor, Mrs Kathy Bradford and School Nurse Mrs Rita Ashoor.
 They are housed on the ground floor of Nunnery Court.

-Miss Katie Jacklin leads this team working alongside teacher Mr Grahame Middleton and senior TAs Mrs Helen Banks and Miss Janet Dalton.
+Mr Bradley Panther leads this team working alongside Senior Teaching Assistants, Mrs Helen Banks, Ms Debbie Thurston and Ms Holly Mayho.
 They are housed on the first floor of Nunnery Court:

 As such students are identified as having a Special Educational Need or Disability (SEND).
 These needs can be broadly identified as: